revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 Kana reintroduced, to party

-Kana thanks Caenis for initiating contact and says it may have changed h
+Kana thanks Caenis for initiating contact and says it may have saved her life